tk-notes/blog/actionable-advice-to-start-learning-to-code/README.md

 **Don’t compare yourself with “experienced engineers”** or “coder genius”is tip number four.First, it is not fair at all.
 Second, you are just starting.
 Keep focused on your studies.

-It is easy to compare yourself with your teammatesor [programming genius](https://en.wikipedia.org/wiki/Gennady_Korotkevich , but it just increases the impostorsyndromeinside you.Don’t let it stop your programming journey.
+It is easy to compare yourself with your teammates or [programming genius](https://en.wikipedia.org/wiki/Gennady_Korotkevich), but it just increases the impostor syndrome inside you.
+Don’t let it stop your programming journey.

 Practice is the key. **Find ways to learn the concepts and practice it.** This is tip five.
 Building the foundation with concepts and theories is important, but be practical.
 Try.
 Experiment.
 We will dive into this  later, but practice is key!